 Amazon Appstore: Amazon usually takes about 1 hour to 1 day to approve an app for sale in Google Play.

-Apple keeps 30% of the sales price for every app sold in the App Store, plus any currency exchange costs associated with international sales.
-The term "Post-Apple" refers to 100% of the amount remaining.
+Each App Marketplace (App Store, Google Play, Android Appstore, etc.) keeps about 30% of the sales price for every app sold, plus any currency exchange costs associated with international sales.
+The term Post-Store-Proceeds refers to 100% of the amount remaining.

 * Please note that calculating an exact royalty percentage or payment amount based on the sales price is impossible for international sales, due to the fact that foreign currency exchange rates are constantly changing.
-The App Store does not absorb currency exchange costs, so we essentially split those costs proportionally with the author.
+The point here is that the App Marketplaces do not absorb currency exchange costs, they pass them on, so TaleSpring splits those costs proportionally with the TaleSpring account holder.

-Why do I have to use the latest Safari, Chrome or Firefox to create books and not Microsoft Internet Explorer?
+Why do I have to use the latest Safari or Chrome to create books and not Microsoft Internet Explorer or Firefox?

 We recommend reaching out to your local colleges and universities.
 Students do great work and are often looking for opportunities to expand their portfolio.
 If you want someone more experienced, you can also check the illustrator listings at the Society of Children’s Book Writers and Illustrators (SCBWI). http://www.scbwi.org/Illustrators-Gallery.aspx

 There are some great free tools available.
 We recommend Audacity, available for both Mac and Windows, found at http://audacity.sourceforge.net/.
-To record your own narration directly to MP3, you can use the TinyVOX app for iPhone.
+To record your own narration directly to MP3, you can use the Voice Record app for iPhone.
 You can also search the Web for other options, and we would love to hear what you find and like using.
-Please send to feedback (at) talespring (dot) com.
+Please drop us a note at firstname.lastname@example.org.